Property Management Owner Update Answering Service

 Can AI answer property management owner update calls?

 Yes, when it stays inside approved intake and update language.
-It should capture what the owner needs, resident impact, proof, vendor status, approval pressure, and the next routed step.
+It should capture what the owner needs, resident impact, proof, vendor status, approval pressure, and the next routed step without promising cost, completion, safety, legal, or vendor outcomes.

 No. Exact completion times, vendor guarantees, reimbursement, habitability, legal, safety, and cost approval questions should route to staff unless management has approved specific language.